castlegateit/cgit-wp-postman/README.md

 *   You can now download log files from the WordPress admin panel.

 *   You can now change or replace the mailer and validator classes.

+## Changes since version 3.0

+*   ReCaptcha support has been completely rewritten and is no longer compatible with v2.x.
+Please review the documentation and adapt your code accordingly.

+*   You can no longer replace the mailer, log spooler, and validation classes.

 ## License